SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Which takes us to **why I believe we should continue to push hard for inclusivity**:

-When you see 240ish people on the recruitments group, you might get intimidated by the prospect of running such a massive club.
+When you see 240ish people on the recruitments group, you might get intimidated.
 Early on during recruitments, we had thought, "How are we going to run the club if all of them join?!"
-However, the pattern I've seen across the years is that, 20% of people don't even show up for round 1 and 50% of people don't show up for round 3.
+However, the pattern I've seen across the years is that 20% of people don't even show up for round 1 and 50% of people don't show up for round 3.
 Regardless of how excited so many juniors seem, a lot of them will definitely drop out.
 Even among those who get recruited, 80% of people stop coming to sessions by the time second year begins.
+A wide net translates to more people who stay.

 ---
 ### Depth wise inclusivity